-The movement to a computer-based assessment for the 2011 NAEP Writing Assessment reflects radical changes in the uses of technology for writing since the development of the 1998 NAEP Writing Framework.
-The number of students ages 12-17 who regularly or occasionally use computers to complete school work and to access the Internet has increased from 32 percent in 1995 to a range in 2006 between 87 and 93 percent (Pew Research Center, 1995; Hitlin & Rainie, 2005; DeBell & Chapman, 2006).
-During the tenure of the previous NAEP Writing Framework, the ratio of students-to-computer decreased from six students for every one computer in 1998 to 3.8 students for every computer in 2005 (Goldberg, et al., 2003; Technology Counts, 2006).
-In addition to an increase in the number of computers available to students, the use of computers to write has become nearly universal: 97 percent of grade 8 teachers surveyed on the 1998 and 2002 NAEP Writing Assessments indicated that their students used computers to compose (Solomon, Lutkus, Kaplan, and Skolnick, 2004).
+The movement to a computer-based assessment for the 2017 NAEP Writing Assessment reflects radical changes in the uses of technology for writing since the development of the 1998 NAEP Writing Framework.
+The number of students ages 12-17 who regularly or occasionally use computers to complete schoolwork and to access the internet has increased from 32 percent in 1995 to a range in 2006 between 87 and 93 percent (Pew Research Center, 1995; Rainie and Hitlin, 2005; DeBell and Chapman, 2006).
+During the tenure of the previous NAEP Writing Framework, the students to computer ratio of 6 to 1 in 1998 decreased to 3.8 to 1 in 2005 (Goldberg, et al., 2003; Technology Counts, 2006).
+In addition to an increase in the number of computers available to students, the use of computers to write has become nearly universal: 97 percent of grade 8 teachers surveyed on the 1998 and 2002 NAEP Writing Assessments indicated that their students used computers to compose.
 These teachers saw the use of computers during the composing process as positively affecting student writing achievement, particularly with regard to increases in student motivation and time spent on revising written drafts (Solomon, et al., 2004).

 As computers are increasingly becoming the established mode for completing academic and professional tasks, computer-based testing is increasingly becoming the established mode for large-scale assessments.
 In 2006, half of all states assessed student learning on computers or were piloting computer-based assessments, and several other states outlined plans to transition to computer-based tests.
-By 2011, a majority of states will likely offer some form of testing via computers (ACT Research Brief, 2006).
+By 2011, a majority of states were expected to offer some form of testing via computers (ACT Research Brief, 2006).
 In 2007, 19 states were using, piloting, or developing direct writing assessment using computers.
-Forty-seven states have separate standards for technology use; the remaining states have embedded technology expectations in their subject area standards (ACT Research Brief, 2006; Russell & O'Connor, 2003).
+Forty-seven states had separate standards for technology use; the remaining states have embedded technology expectations in their subject area standards (ACT Research Brief, 2006; Russell and O'Connor, 2003).

 Concerns about students' access to computers and equity of access are common among policymakers and educators.
 However, progress continues to be made in bridging the "digital divide."
+As of 2009, the ratio of students to computers in the classroom every day was 5.3 to 1 (Gray, Thomas, and Lewis, 2010).
 The 2005 computer-to-student ratio at high-poverty and high-minority schools was only slightly higher than the national average of 3.8-at 3.9 for high-poverty schools and 4.1 for high-minority schools (Technology Counts, 2006).
 Expectations for student computer proficiency remain consistent across all educational contexts.
 The Trial Urban Districts that participated in the 2007 NAEP Writing Assessment all possessed benchmarks for computer proficiency-some developed their own, others followed state standards-that call for competence at grades 8 and 12 in producing written texts on computers and utilizing electronic resources.
-In several studies, including a 2002 NAEP pilot study examining computer-based writing assessment, most research has found that no significant differences exist in performance within subgroups (gender, race, socioeconomic, etc.) when paper and pencil scores were compared to an online assessment (Horkay, et al., 2006; Russell, Higgins & Hoffman, 2004; Sandene, et al., 2005).
+In several studies, including a 2002 NAEP pilot study examining computer-based writing assessment, most research has found that no significant differences exist in performance within subgroups (gender, race, socio-economic, etc.) when paper and pencil scores were compared to an online assessment (Horkay, et al., 2006; Russell, Higgins, and Hoffman, 2004; Sandene, et al., 2005).